When have you been on a team project that failed? What did you learn from that experience?

 Basic answer example

 "Our team was recently on a project with a very tight deadline.
 We knew the client and their needs very well which I believe made us go into the project overconfident.
 Because we underestimated the work involved, we missed our deadline by three business days.
 Thankfully we had a great relationship with that particular client, so we were able to recover from the missed deadline.
 Although it was late, we worked overtime and delivered an exceptional project, in the end.
 This experience taught me never to underestimate a project and the potential roadblocks.
 It's always better to under-promise and over-deliver, rather than the other way around."

-"In my current position our team was given a new client who needed us to recruit 5 employees.
-They were very specialized roles and the client was not open to candidates who needed relocation assistance.
+"In my current position, our team was given a new client who needed us to recruit five employees.
+They were very specialized roles, and the client was not open to candidates who needed relocation assistance.
 Our competitor ended up finding the right candidates before we could.
-It was really disappointing and I believe that we failed because we were looking too much at the roadblocks rather than thinking creatively.
+It was disappointing, and I believe that we failed because we were looking too much at the roadblocks rather than thinking creatively.
 We learned from our mistake and our team was more aggressive with our next project."

 Marketing answer example

 "I once worked for a startup marketing agency that bit off more than it could chew after acquiring a huge client.
 We had to learn a lot of solutions on the fly, which caused a great deal of stress amongst the team, which was primarily made up of junior marketers, and new hires.
 Nobody had the seniority or tenure to feel confident taking control of the situation.
 What I learned from this experience is that every project should have a wide range of people present, with varying levels of experience and expertise."